-The new brown cable with the round eye terminal ...

-... connects pin 3 of the regulator unit (from there equally a brown wire goes inside the unit) with the negative pole of the battery or (in case you drive without battery) to ground (chassis).

-The new red cable with the round eye terminal ...
+The new brown cable with the round eye terminal connects pin 3 of the regulator unit (from there equally a brown wire goes inside the unit) with the negative pole of the battery or (in case you drive without battery) to ground (chassis).
+The new red cable with the round eye terminal Take care: Wrong polarity will damage the electronics! connects to pin 5 of the new regulator (from there equally a red wire goes inside the unit).

-Take care:

-Wrong polarity will damage the electronics!

-... connects to pin 5 of the new regulator (from there equally a red wire goes inside the unit).
 Here your regulated positive voltage comes out to connect to battery plus, or (in case you drive without battery) to the voltage input terminal of the main switch (ignition lock, German bikes: pin 51/30).
 Make sure that you have a 16A-fuse between battery and vehicle circuitry.

-The green/red wire at pin 6 of the new regulator ...
+The green/red wire at pin 6 of the new regulator is for the charge control light.

-Remark:

-Until November 2007 this wire has been a single wire outside the compact plug.

-... is for the charge control light.
 You connect there the wire that formerly did run from the control light to the original regulator.

-Sure that this control only functions with a battery present.
-Should you drive without battery but still connect the wire, you will see that the light glows even as the generator generates voltage.
+Sure that this control only functions with a Remark: battery present.
+Should you drive without single wire outside the compact plug.

+Until November 2007 this wire has been a | battery but still connect the wire, you will see that the light glows even as the generator generates voltage.
 So without battery, do not connect it.